-- The SLPG funds are a resource for seed money for groups initiating new programs.
+- The SLPG funds are a resource for seed money for RSOs initiating new programs.
 Over time as programs continue and grow, the SLPG may fund recurring events at a reduced rate.

 - The SLPG Committee reserves the right to amend these program eligibility requirements at their discretion.

-- A complete proposal must include a Program Expenses Spreadsheet.
-View the Word Document: Word Document: SLPG Grant Expense Sheet Template.
+- A complete proposal must include a Word Document: Program Expenses Spreadsheet.
 Please provide detailed expense information.

 - SLPG will be awarded in amounts up to $500; $1000 if you are co-sponsoring the event.
 Please do not request the maximum amount if your program is not co-sponsored.

-- Funding is for the direct payment of vendors or independent contractors who provided services for the program or the reimbursement of event purchases made by a student group member.
+- Funding is for the direct payment of vendors or independent contractors who provided services for the program or the reimbursement of event purchases made by a RSO or RSO member.

-- Proposals without a detailed budget or with incomplete information will result in the program not being funded by SLPG.
+- Proposals without a detailed budget or with an incomplete information will result in the program not being funded by SLPG.

 Alcohol at Events

 - SLPG will not fund alcohol.
 If alcohol is a part of a proposed program, the event must take place on campus.
 All events with alcohol must abide by the University’s Alcohol Policy as well as state and local laws.

-- If alcohol is present at the event, an equally attractive non-alcoholic option must be available, as well as a meal or substantial food.
+- If alcohol is present at the event, an equally attractive non-alcoholic option must be available, and when permissible, substantial food item(s).